Tofarati262/ESP32-C6--Wireless-Packet-Sniffer/README.md

 ## Description
-This project is a calculator based on Waveshare's ESP32-C6-PICO Board.
+This project is based on Waveshare's ESP32-C6-PICO Board.

 ### Features:
 - **ESP32-C6-MINI-1** as the main chip, featuring a RISC-V 32-bit single-core processor.